asraarwani/DataStructuresAndAlgorithms/README.md

             13. Print Floyds Trinage
             14. Logest palindromic sub-string
             15. Middle Index where left and right sum matches
             16. Minimum number of coins for that make a given value
+            17. Palindrome check
+            18. Permutations of a given string